otrv4/otrv4/otrv4.md

 The recommended expiration time is one week.

-Nevertheless, for a short amount of time (decided by the client) a Prekey Profile can still be locally valid even if it has publicly expired.
-This is needed for non-interactive conversations as a party, Alice, can send offline encrypted messages using a non-expired Prekey Profile.
-This Prekey Profile, nevertheless, could have had expired prior to the moment in which the other party, Bob, receives the offline encrypted messages.
-To allow this party, Bob, to still be able to read these messages, the Prekey Profile can still be valid even if it has publicly expired.
-A recommended amount of time for this extra validity is of 1 day.
+Nevertheless, for a short amount of time (decided by the client) a Prekey Profile can still be locally used even if it has publicly expired.
+This is needed for non-interactive conversations as a party, Alice, can send offline encrypted messages using a non-expired published Prekey Profile from Bob.
+This Prekey Profile, nevertheless, can expire prior to the moment in which the other party, Bob, receives the offline encrypted messages.
+To allow this party, Bob, to still be able to validate and decrypt these messages, the Prekey Profile can still be locally used even if it has publicly expired.
+A recommended amount of time for this extra validity time is of 1 day.

 Note that a Prekey Profile is generated per client location basis.
 Users are not expected to manage prekey profiles (theirs or from others) in a client.